GreenBeanGravy/FA11y/README.md

 # FA11y: Fortnite Accessibility Tool for the Blind and Visually Impaired!

+## FA11y IS NOT A MOD
+FA11y runs seperately from Fortnite, and does not modify, read, or in any way interact with the Fortnite game files or memory.
+FA11y relies entirely on what can be seen on screen in order to get the information it needs.
+As a result of this, FA11y requires that you set your monitor to a resolution of 1920x1080 in order to operate.
+No other resolutions will work!
+FA11y is also prone to obstructions from notifications, and will also have various issues if Fortnite is accidentally taken out of fullscreen.

 ## About
 FA11y aims to make many important elements of Fortnite accessible to blind and visually impaired players.
 With FA11y, you can: